 Understanding the Role of a Child’s Preference

 A child’s best interests will always be the primary factor when awarding custody.
 One of the other factors is the wishes of the child involved in the case.
-Do children have a say in deciding which parent they will end up living with?
+Do children have a say in deciding which parent they will live with?

 Here is what you should know about when children can have a say in their residence in Missouri.